-Tempe has six fire stations housing eight engine companies, two ladder companies, one scene support and one deputy chief.
+Tempe has seven fire stations housing eight engine companies, two ladder companies, one low acuity vehicle, four ambulances, one scene support and one battalion chief vehicle.
 Each of the ladder and engine companies are staffed around the clock with four firefighters.
 All firefighters are certified paramedic or emergency medical technicians and hazardous materials first responders.

 In 2017, Tempe Fire Medical Rescue units responded to 27,144 calls for service.
 All signalized intersections are equipped with traffic signal preemption, which allows fire vehicles to control traffic signals during emergency response, thus enhancing response safety for our citizens.

 Our department, in conjunction with Phoenix Fire Regional Dispatch and 26 other cities in the Phoenix Metropolitan area, utilize GPS that allows us to dispatch the closest unit to an incident.
 This technology pinpoints fire trucks to within ten feet of their actual location, thereby providing the quickest response to residents in our system.